CURENT/agvis/README.md

 # Sponsors and Contributors

 This work was supported in part by the Engineering Research Center Program of the National Science Foundation and the Department of Energy under NSF Award Number EEC-1041877 and the CURENT Industry Partnership Program.

-This work was supported in part by the Advanced Grid Research and Development Program in the Office of Electricity at the U.S. Department of Energy.

 AGVis is originally developed by Nicholas West and currently developed and maintained by Nicholas Parsly.